Labialization: Types

 Eastern Arrernte has labialization at all places and manners of articulation; this derives historically from adjacent rounded vowels, as is also the case of the Northwest Caucasian languages.
 Marshallese also has phonemic labialization as a secondary articulation at all places of articulation except for labial consonants and coronal obstruents.

-In North America, languages from a number of families have sounds that sound labialized (and vowels that sound rounded) without participation of the lips.
+In North America, languages from a number of families have sounds that sound labialized (and vowels that sound rounded) without the participation of the lips.
 See Tillamook language for an example.

+Similarly to the distinction between the labio-palatal [ɥ] and labio-velar [w] semivowels, some languages exhibit labio-palatalization [ᶣ], rather than labio-velarization [ʷ].

+Prelabialization

+In Slovene, sounds can be prelabialized.
+Furthermore, the change is phonemic and all phonemes have prelabialized pairs (though not all of their allophones can have pairs).
+Compare stati 'stand' [ˈs̪t̪àːt̪í] and vstati 'stand up' [ˈʷs̪t̪àːt̪í].
+The prelabialization part, however, is usually not considered as being part of the same phoneme as prelabialized sound, but rather as an allophone of /ʋ/ as it changes depending on the environment, e. g. vzeti 'take' [ˈʷz̪èːt̪í] and povzeti 'summarize' [pou̯ˈz̪èːt̪í].
+See Slovene phonology for more details.

 Transcription

 In the International Phonetic Alphabet, labialization of velar consonants is indicated with a raised w modifier [ʷ] (Unicode U+02B7), as in /kʷ/.
 (Elsewhere this diacritic generally indicates simultaneous labialization and velarization.)
 There are also diacritics, respectively [ɔ̹], [ɔ̜], to indicate greater or lesser degrees of rounding.
-These are normally used with vowels, but may occur with consonants.
+These are normally used with vowels but may occur with consonants.
 For example, in the Athabaskan language Hupa, voiceless velar fricatives distinguish three degrees of labialization, transcribed either /x/, /x̹/, /xʷ/ or /x/, /x̜ʷ/, /xʷ/.

-The extensions to the IPA has two additional symbols for degrees of rounding: Spread [i͍] and open-rounded [ʃꟹ] (as in English).
+The VoQS system has two additional symbols for degrees of rounding, originally introduced as part of the extensions to the IPA: Spread [i͍] and open-rounded [ʃꟹ] (as in English).
 It also has a symbol for labiodentalized sounds, [tᶹ].

 If precision is desired, the Abkhaz and Ubykh articulations may be transcribed with the appropriate fricative or trill raised as a diacritic: [tᵛ], [tᵝ], [t^{ʙ}], [tᵖ].

 For simple labialization, Ladefoged & Maddieson (1996) resurrected an old IPA symbol, [ ̫], which would be placed above a letter with a descender such as ɡ.
 However, their chief example is Shona sv and zv, which they transcribe /s̫/ and /z̫/ but which actually seem to be whistled sibilants, without necessarily being labialized.
 Another possibility is to use the IPA diacritic for rounding, distinguishing for example the labialization in English soon [s̹] and [sʷ] swoon.
 The open rounding of English /ʃ/ is also unvelarized.